csvpath/csvpath/docs/variables.md

 ### Latch

 `latch` offers the ability to set a variable one time and have it not change thereafter.
-When a variable has `latch` it sets once and returns the default match result; i.e. it matches and contributes to the line matching.
-After that, `latch` disallows changes to the variable and attempts to set the variable return no-match, making a `latch` able to prevent matching.
-If preventing matching is not the desired outcome—i.e. you want to prevent change but not affect matching—you can use the `nocontrib` qualifier in addition to `latch`.
+When a variable has `latch` it sets once and returns the default match result.
+After that, `latch` disallows changes to the variable but still returns the default match value, thereby not blocking the line from matching.

 ### Increase and Decrease